HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Methodology

 \subsubsection{Cross-domain Semantic Alignment}

-To achieve efficient transfer of hierarchical LCLU classification models to new domain tasks, we propose a CDSA strategy, as illustrated in Fig.~\ref{fig-overall_arch} (c).
-The core principle of CDSA is to integrate the multi-granularity predictions of the LCLU model into cross-task semantic alignment supervision, effectively guiding the learning process of the new task model.
-This fully leverages the robust representation capability of the hierarchical LCLU model trained on large-scale datasets.
+To achieve efficient transfer of hierarchical LCLU classification models to new domain tasks, we propose the CDSA strategy, as illustrated in Fig.~\ref{fig-overall_arch}(d).
+The core principle of CDSA is to leverage the multi-granularity predictions of the source LCLU model to guide the cross-task semantic alignment.

-First, we construct a cross-domain tree-structured hierarchy based on the categorical relationships between the hierarchical LCLU classification task and the new task, serving as a bridge connecting the semantic systems of the two tasks, as illustrated in Fig.~\ref{fig-overall_arch} (d).
-During training and inference, for the same input image, Branch 2 (the frozen LCLU model) outputs a multi-level interpretation result based on its original LCLU classification system.
-Simultaneously, Branch 1 (the new task model) generates a hierarchical output consistent with the cross-domain tree-structured hierarchy.
+First, we construct a cross-domain tree-structured hierarchy based on the categorical relationships between the source LCLU task and the target task.
+As illustrated in Fig.~\ref{fig-overall_arch} (e), this hierarchy serves as a semantic bridge connecting the label spaces of the two tasks.
+During training and inference, given the same input image, Branch~2 generates multi-level predictions based on its original LCLU taxonomy.
+Simultaneously, Branch~1 produces hierarchical outputs aligned with the constructed cross-domain hierarchy.

-Since the two tasks share categories or exhibit semantic overlap at higher semantic levels (e.g., vegetation or cropland), we can impose a hierarchical consistency constraint on the output of Branch 1 using the high-level interpretation results from Branch 2.
-The proposed CDSA not only enhances semantic alignment between the two tasks, but also enables the model for the new domain to receive effective supervision from the LCLU model with strong representational capacity at the early stages of training, leading to faster convergence and improved performance.
-As illustrated in Fig.~\ref{fig-overall_arch} (c), CDSA establishes inter-branch interaction between the two branches through shared high-level semantics, effectively improving the generalization capability of the model on the target task.
+Since the two tasks share categories or exhibit semantic overlap at higher semantic levels (e.g., vegetation or cropland), we can impose a hierarchical consistency constraint on Branch~1 using the high-level predictions from Branch~2.
+As illustrated in Fig.~\ref{fig-overall_arch} (d), CDSA establishes inter-branch interaction through shared high-level semantics.
+This design not only enhances semantic alignment but also provides effective supervision from the strong LCLU model during the early training stages, leading to faster convergence and improved generalization on the target task.